 Blockchain in Transport Alliance (BiTA) is a new organization formed less than a year ago, and it provides a forum to promote and educate, while encouraging the development of blockchain applications, within the transportation industry.

-Orange Business Services, a global digital services provider and carrier-grade integrator, has joined the blockchain forum and became the latest member of the Blockchain in Transport Alliance (BiTA).
-By joining BiTA, Orange Business Services confirms its co-innovation approach with customers and partners to help enable the wide adoption of blockchain applications in digital supply chain solutions by standardizing developed use cases.
+Orange Business, a global digital services provider and carrier-grade integrator, has joined the blockchain forum and became the latest member of the Blockchain in Transport Alliance (BiTA).
+By joining BiTA, Orange Business confirms its co-innovation approach with customers and partners to help enable the wide adoption of blockchain applications in digital supply chain solutions by standardizing developed use cases.

 Learn more about blockchain at Orange Group.

 Guillaume Freyburger held various senior positions in the Multimedia, Consulting and Telecommunication industry.
-In his current role, he’s managing the International Consulting Practice for Orange Business Services, providing support, advice and assistance for large multinational enterprises in their performance improvement and digital transformation processes.
+In his current role, he’s managing the International Consulting Practice for Orange Business, providing support, advice and assistance for large multinational enterprises in their performance improvement and digital transformation processes.

 When not working, Guillaume likes pushing his limits in adventurous activities like Marathon du Medoc or adventurous skiing.